Fish dinner for 5,000

 - 6:43 Jesus answered them.
 He said, “You can stop dissing me now.

 - 6:44 You’re not going to start following me unless the Father who sent me here puts that desire in you.
+Those who follow me, I’ll raise them on the last day.

 - 6:45 The prophets wrote about this.
-They said, ‘God himself will teach all of them.’10 If you have the heard Father and are doing what he told you to do, you’re following my lead.
+They said, ‘God himself will teach all of them.’10 If you have heard the Father and are doing what he told you to do, you’re following my lead.
 Every one of you.

 - 6:47 I’m telling you the truest truth.
-If you believe, you live—forever.
+If you believe, you live.
+Forever.

 - 6:48 I am the bread that gives life.